sorilee/sorilee.github.io/_posts/notes/2020-07-22-computational-resources-for-syntax-analysis-and-semantic-parsing.md

 **OpenCCG.**

 - From its GitHub [README](https://github.com/OpenCCG/openccg/blob/master/README.md):

-    > OpenCCG is a system for parsing and generating text using combinatory categorial grammar for syntax and hybrid logic dependency semantics for, well, the semantic representation.
+  > OpenCCG is a system for parsing and generating text using combinatory categorial grammar for syntax and hybrid logic dependency semantics[^3] for, well, the semantic representation.

   From [VisCCG Tutorial](http://www.utcompling.com/wiki/openccg/visccg-tutorial):

   > OpenCCG is a comprehensive system for writing, editing, and running grammars in the Combinatory Categorial Grammar (CCG) framework.
-  - 'Hybrid logic dependency semantics' refers to the work [Bal02].

 - Code availability:
   - Source & binaries: https://github.com/OpenCCG/openccg